tpauldike/CODSOFT_internship/README.md

 You are free to contribute to the project after January, 2024, just ensure you read through [CONTRIBUTION.md](./CONTRIBUTION.md) to know how to contribute, after reading about the particular project of interest.

-There were 5 projects in all and I was supposed to get at least 3 of them done within the 4 weeks of internship, but as an [**ALX**](https://www.alxafrica.com/) brought up, I chose to do them all.
+There were 5 projects in all and I was supposed to get at least 3 of them done within the 4 weeks of internship; as an [**ALX**](https://www.alxafrica.com/) brought up, I chose to do them all.
 I thought it was a great opportunity to stand out, if indeed being an ALX SE student makes one stand out in the tech space.

 ***The projects were as follows:***